Uberi/Fraction.ahk/README.md

 Returns a boolean value denoting whether the fraction is equal to `Value`, a `Fraction` object.

+Invalid values result in an exception being thrown unless Fast mode is enabled.

 ### BooleanValue := SomeFraction.Less(Value)

 Returns a boolean value denoting whether the fraction is less than `Value`, a `Fraction` object.

+Invalid values result in an exception being thrown unless Fast mode is enabled.

 ### BooleanValue := SomeFraction.LessOrEqual(Value)

 Returns a boolean value denoting whether the fraction is less than or equal to `Value`, a `Fraction` object.

+Invalid values result in an exception being thrown unless Fast mode is enabled.

 ### BooleanValue := SomeFraction.Greater(Value)

 Returns a boolean value denoting whether the fraction is greater than `Value`, a `Fraction` object.

+Invalid values result in an exception being thrown unless Fast mode is enabled.

 ### BooleanValue := SomeFraction.GreaterOrEqual(Value)

 Returns a boolean value denoting whether the fraction is greater than or equal to `Value`, a `Fraction` object.

+Invalid values result in an exception being thrown unless Fast mode is enabled.

 ### SignValue := SomeFraction.Sign()